cs-fullstack-2019-fall/python-basics1-cw-jackbolton901/README.md

 # Python_Basics1_cw

+4/4 correct.
+See codecrew.py for comments.
+Score : 4 points

 ### Problem 1:
 Create two variables.
 One should equal “My name is: “ and the other should equal your actual name.
 Print the two variables in one print message.